 3. Limit Communication to One Channel

 Just because there are 50 different ways to stay in touch doesn’t mean you have to use them all.
 Trying to juggle social media, emails, text messages, Slack, Zoom, and Asana will quickly overwhelm you.

 Instead, pick one way to communicate with your employees and clients and stick to it.

 4. Embrace Airplane Mode

 Before lockdown began, 28% of Americans admitted to being online “almost constantly.”
 That percentage has surely skyrocketed in recent months!

 When you’re outside of business hours, set aside time to switch off all your devices (or at least place them into airplane mode).
 Even if it’s just an hour or two each evening, this will give your mind and body the chance it needs to detox.

 It’s also the perfect opportunity to spend time in nature with your family and friends or focus on your health.
 After all, shouldn’t a wellness entrepreneur establish the time to take some of their own advice?

 Need Help Running Your Wellness Business?

 Running a health and wellness business is impossible if you’re neglecting your own well-being.
-You may not be able to completely unplug, but the tips above can help you regain your balance.
+You may not be able to unplug completely, but the tips above can help you regain your balance.